status-im/nim-testutils/README.md

 ### Concurrent Test Execution

-Unless you pass `--nothreads` to `testrunner`, it will run multiple test invocations defined in each test file simultaneously.
-You can also specify `nothreads` or `threads` in the _preamble_.
+When built with threads, `testrunner` will run multiple test invocations defined in each test file simultaneously.
+You can specify `nothreads` in the _preamble_ to disable this behavior.

 ```ini
 nothreads = true